 - In cases heard by the University Judicial Board, there will be no appeal when the accused is acquitted, except in cases of harassment or discrimination, in which case a complainant may appeal the accused's acquittal.

-- A student or administrator who is not a member of the faculty convicted by the University Judicial Board may appeal to the president, or in his/her absence, the provost, in which case such appeal shall be solely on the record of the proceedings before the Hearing Committee.
+- A student or administrator who is not a member of the faculty convicted by the University Judicial Board may appeal to the president, or in the president's absence, the provost, in which case such appeal shall be solely on the record of the proceedings before the Hearing Committee.
 Argument or appeal shall be on written submission, but the president may, in addition, require oral argument.
 A member of the faculty convicted by the University Judicial Board may appeal to the Faculty Hearing Committee authorized under the provisions for Academic Freedom and Tenure of Duke University.

 Status of the Accused